What is the Folkus Project?

 The Folkus Project's current board of directors includes:

-- Dana Cooke, president
+- Dana Cooke, president, booking coordinator

 - Paul and Marilou Murphy, production coordinators